NimbusInformatics/ga4gh-registry-tools/README.md

 # ga4gh-registry-tools

 A repo for registry tools.
-Specifically, to generate a report in HTML from the public GA4GH registry.
+Specifically, to generate a report in HTML from the public GA4GH registry and to plot a map of the registered DRS servers.

 ## Install